-- 1.1 Birmingham Metropolitan (BMet) College (the College) was incorporated under the provisions of the Further and Higher Education Act 1992. - 1.2 Its structure of governance is laid down in the instrument and articles of government.
+- 1.1 Birmingham Metropolitan (BMet) College (the College) was incorporated under the provisions of the Further and Higher Education Act 1992. - 1.2 Its structure of governance is laid down in the Instrument and Articles of Government.
 The College is accountable through its Corporation, which has ultimate responsibility for the effectiveness of its management and administration. - 1.3 The College is an exempt charity by virtue of the Further and Higher Education Act 1992 and the Charities Act 1993 as amended by the Charities Act 2006.
 This means that the College has the privileges of charitable status (including exemption from Income and Corporation Tax on most of its activities) without being required to register with or submit accounts to the Charities Commission.
-Therefore, the College has no charity number. - 1.4 The financial contracts between the Funding Bodies and the College set out the terms and conditions on which grant is made.
+Therefore, the College has no charity number. - 1.4 Following reclassification of Colleges into the public sector BMet operates from the 1st August 2024 in line with the College Financial Handbook. - 1.5 The financial contracts between the Funding Bodies and the College set out the terms and conditions on which grants are made.
 The Corporation is responsible for ensuring that conditions of grant are met.
 As part of this process, the College must adhere to the Funding Bodies' Joint Audit Code of Practice, which requires it to have sound systems of financial and management control.
-These financial regulations form part of this overall system of accountability. - 1.5 The College has a responsibility to achieve value for money.
-It's approach to achieving this is contained in the Value for Money Statement set out in Appendix I.
+These financial regulations form part of this overall system of accountability.